johannesgiani/cgb-image-slider/README.md

 ## Backlog
 * Make more things configurable
     * height of slider/images
-* Create script to bundle the plugin
+* a11y
-* i18n
+* i18n for block editing
-* Move some configuration to a sidebar
+* Move configuration to a sidebar
 * Get rid of jQuery